SteveSteinitz/Meteor-React-ES6-Component/README.md

     MyClass = class MyClass extends React.component

  you get no support for a getMeteorData method (nor for any mixins).
 Further, with React.createClass most of your methods are automatically bound (as expected) such that 'this' is the component itself, as expected.
 This package adds those two features to ES6 React Components.
-Install the package, then declare your React component like so:
+Install the package, then extend your React component from React.MeteorComponent like so:

-    MyClass = class MyClass extends SteinitzReactES6Component
+    MyClass = class MyClass extends React.MeteorComponent

 Then you can write a getMeteorData method something like the following: